r3bl-org/r3bl-open-core/tui/README.md

    development w/ a twist: taking concepts that work really well for the frontend mobile and web development world and re-imagining them for TUI & Rust.

-- Taking inspiration from React, JSX, CSS, Redux, Elm, iced-rs, JetPack Compose, but making things fast and Rusty and simple.
+- Taking inspiration from React, JSX, CSS, Elm, iced-rs, JetPack Compose, but making things fast and Rusty and simple.
 For example, instead of using Redux for complex state management and handling async middleware functions, we simply using `tokio::mpsc` channels and allow tasks to send signals to the main thread to re-render or relay these signals to the appropriate app logic.